rise8-us/delivery-playbooks/docs/content/roles/Engineering-Role-Definition.md

 * Share in leading ceremonies e.g. lead retrospective once a month

 ### Grow
-* Research material that leads to mastery in the tech I use
+* Research material that leads to mastery in the tech used
 * Build research projects that provide practical experience and foster increased understanding
-* Learn new patterns, principles, and tech to use in my day-to-day responsibilities so that my product performs better, is easy to maintain, is as secure as possible, and is easier to read.
+* Learn new patterns, principles, and tech to use in day-to-day responsibilities so that product performs better, is easy to maintain, is as secure as possible, and is easier to read

 ## Relevant Links
 * [A-Player Agreement](https://docs.google.com/document/d/1qUx49qN55SIyTkURXGy-VUMBaMeTkyheMyMHPJ3wRHU/edit)